Resources Related to COVID-19 & Important Updates:

-If you are behind in rent payments there are resources available!
+If you are behind in rent there are resources available!
+Links below for information:

-Do you feel like your tenant rights are being violated or have other landlord/tenant questions?
+Do you have tenant rights questions or other landlord/tenant questions?

 - Law Advocates Tenant Clinic offers free legal advice for low-income renters in Whatcom County